keithballinger/gemini-cli/shellPlan.md

 3. Should other prefixes besides `g ` and `_ ` be configurable?
 4. Should AI analysis be automatic for certain error conditions?
 5. How should we handle ambiguous commands (valid shell command that looks like natural language)?
+6. Should the `--shell` flag be the primary way to force shell mode, or should we also check `/etc/shells`?

 ## Implementation Notes